End All Federal Subsidies For Animal Agriculture

 The average crowdfunding contribution, according to Fundly.

-well-documented harms of animal agriculture, the U.S. government spends billions of dollars per year subsidizing the industry, distorting the market, and incentivizing an overproduction of livestock and animal byproducts.
+But despite the well-documented harms of animal agriculture, the government spends billions of dollars per year subsidizing the industry, distorting the market, and incentivizing an overproduction of livestock and animal byproducts.
 Our society needs to shift to more sustainable diets, both for our own health and for the health of the environment.
 The first step toward a healthier and more sustainable national diet is to stop the use of taxpayers’ dollars to pay for the incentivization of harmful livestock byproducts.

 The animal agriculture lobby is well organized and well funded and is largely responsible for the maintenance of animal agriculture subsidies over the years.
-To gather momentum for an end to animal agriculture subsidies, we will need a well-connected and experienced lobbyist who can share important information about the harms of these subsidies and can refute misinformation from the animal agriculture lobby.
+To gather momentum for an end to animal agriculture subsidies, we will need well-connected and experienced lobbyists who can share important information about the harms of these subsidies and can refute misinformation from the animal agriculture lobby.